Diabetes and Mental Health

 Diabetes Distress

 You may sometimes feel discouraged, worried, frustrated, or tired of dealing with daily diabetes care, like diabetes is controlling you instead of the other way around.
 Maybe you’ve been trying hard but not seeing results.
-Or you’ve developed a health problem related to diabetes in spite of your best efforts.
+Or you’ve developed a health problem related to diabetes despite your best efforts.

 Those overwhelming feelings, known as diabetes distress, may cause you to slip into unhealthy habits, stop checking your blood sugar, even skip doctor’s appointments.
 It happens to many—if not most—people with diabetes, often after years of good management.
-In any 18-month period, 33% to 50% of people with diabetes have diabetes distress.
+In any 18 months, 33% to 50% of people with diabetes have diabetes distress.

 Diabetes distress can look like depression or anxiety, but it can’t be treated effectively with medicine.
 Instead, these approaches have been shown to help: